 A slew of significant albums all came out in 1997 – Sam Walton is revisiting each one on their double decade anniversary

-The inclination for more high-minded musicians to cite “imaginary films” as the perfect setting for their music is so long established today that it’s become something of a cliche.
-By the start of the 1990s, however, Brian Eno was just concluding his run of three successful ‘Music For Films’ albums, and electronic music, in its post-acid house comedown, was starting to emphasise more than just rhythm, splintering into genres that invoked a certain cinematic scale.
-Couple that with the slow rise of post-rock and trip-hop with their inherent scene-setting qualities, and Britpop’s obsession with the aesthetics of 1960s cult movies such as Get Carter and Bullitt, whose ice-cool soundtracks were as famous as their stars, and by 1997 we had reached peak “music for an imaginary film”: dreaming up accompaniments for non-existent movies was no longer the preserve of niche electronica types and vinyl hoarders, but also of the artsier end of white British guitar music.
+The inclination for more high-minded musicians to cite “imaginary films” as the perfect setting for their music is so long established today that it’s become cliche.
+At the start of the 1990s, however, Brian Eno had just concluded his run of three successful ‘Music For Films’ albums, and electronic music, in its post-acid house comedown, was starting to emphasise more than just rhythm, splintering into genres that invoked a certain cinematic scale.
+Couple that with the slow rise of post-rock and trip-hop, with their inherent scene-setting qualities, and Britpop’s obsession with the aesthetics of 1960s cult movies such as Get Carter and Bullitt, whose ice-cool soundtracks were as famous as their stars, and by 1997 we had reached peak “music for an imaginary film”: dreaming up accompaniments for non-existent movies was no longer the preserve of niche electronica types and vinyl hoarders, but also of the artsier end of white British guitar music.

-In this context, then, how refreshing to encounter ‘Vanishing Point’, which inverted the well-worn trope: here, for once, was an imaginary soundtrack to an actual film (1971’s hippie/existential car chase flick of the same name) described at the time by Bobby Gillespie as an “anarcho-syndicalist speedfreak road-movie record”, replacing the film’s original country-rock and soul cues with something far darker and (depending on one’s interpretation of the film) more fitting to the movie’s nihilistic sense of spiralling freedom: swathes of fuzz and reverberant dub basslines pepper the first half, abstract blasts of electronic noise swoosh around the speakers throughout, and the entire album is beset by a fuggy, foggy sense of psychedelic paranoia that’s periodically interspersed with moments of rather beatific calm.
-It’s not quite a concept album – there’s none of the slavish attention to detail here that they require – but still, conceptually, ‘Vanishing Point’ represented a huge step up from the the tepid Stones pastiches of Primal Scream’s previous album ‘Give In But Don’t Give Up’.
+In this context, then, how refreshing to encounter ‘Vanishing Point’, which inverted the well-worn trope: here, for once, was an alternative soundtrack to an actual film (1971’s hippie/existential car chase flick of the same name) described at the time by Bobby Gillespie as an “anarcho-syndicalist speedfreak road-movie record”, replacing the film’s original country-rock and soul cues with something far darker and (depending on one’s interpretation of the film) more fitting to the movie’s nihilistic sense of spiralling freedom: swathes of fuzz and reverberant dub basslines pepper the first half, abstract blasts of electronic noise swoosh around the speakers throughout, and the entire album is beset by a fuggy, foggy sense of psychedelic paranoia that’s periodically interspersed with moments of rather beatific calm.
+It’s not quite a concept album – there’s none of the slavish attention to detail here that they require – but still, conceptually, ‘Vanishing Point’ represented a huge step up from the the tepid Stones pastiches of previous album ‘Give In But Don’t Give Up’.
 Indeed, in hindsight, ‘Vanishing Point’ is as big a reinvention and artistic statement as the band performed for ‘Screamadelica’.